senli2018/DTGCN/README.md

 Parameter in code has been described in the GitHub, and can be directly run.
 The detail parameters are introduced as follow:

-For the CNN feature learning, ResNet18 architecture is firstly optimized in 50 epochs, and then the parameters are fixed in the following training.
-In this section, the batch size is set as 15 for source and target data with learning rate of 2e-5 which multiply 0.1 in every 50 iterations, the margin parameter m=5 in Eq.
-(3) and the balance parameter, \lambda=0.45 for L_cnn and L_mmd to formulate the overall loss function L=L_cnn+\lambda* L_mmd of CNN.
+In this section, the batch size is set as 15 for source and target data with learning rate of 1e-5 which multiply 0.1 in every 50 iterations.

 For the training details in GCN, the two graph convolution layers are trained with the output CNN features of the pre-trained CNN.